braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/knak.md

 ## Use cases

 Knak is built for marketers who want to level up their email creation, with no coding or outside help required.
 It's great for those who:
-- Currently use simple templates for emails, and want to up their game
+- Currently use simple templates for emails and want to up their game
 - Rely on outside agencies or developers to build emails for Braze
 - Want to take back creative control over asset creation and get to market considerably faster